TFG-yisuscc/ELIB/README.md

 ## Features
 - Cross-Platform Benchmarking: Deploy ELIB on PC, Mobile, and IoT edge platforms.
-- Quantized Models: Utilize five carefully quantized models for accurate benchmarking.
+- Quantized Models: Utilize quantized models for accurate benchmarking.
 - Comprehensive Metrics: Evaluate and analyze performance using a set of comprehensive metrics.
 - Practical Insights: Obtain practical insights to guide future developments in LLM inference on edge platforms.